-The Illinois Information Service (IIS) within the Department of Central Management Services has radio and television recording facilities available to legislators to prepare reports or programs for distribution to broadcasting stations of their choice.
+The Illinois Information Service (IIS), part of the Illinois Office of Communication and Information in the Department of Central Management Services, has radio and television recording facilities (remote and studio) available to legislators to prepare reports or programs for distribution to broadcasting stations of their choice.
 The agency operates a satellite system capable of audio or video transmission; users may send live or taped programs to radio and television stations around the state.
 A number of legislators send weekly reports to radio stations in their districts for broadcast.
-Video recordings are typically broadcast only if requested by a station, or if sent in the form of "TV beepers."
-(In those, station reporters quiz a legislator by telephone in the IIS studio, and a video recording is made of the legislator answering them for later broadcast.)
-Users must pay for all tapes or DVDs and postage.
+Video recordings are typically broadcast only if requested by a station, or for use on cable-access programming.
+Live video uplink facilities allow users to participate interactively in live broadcast programs.
+Users must pay for all tapes or DVDs, and postage.
 IIS can supply mailing lists.
 Arrangements for using the IIS facilities are usually handled through the Senate and House leadership press staffs.

-- 1. See Illinois Blue Book 2007-2008, pp. 141-143. - 2.
-See House Rule 30(a) and Senate Rule 4-3(a), 95th General Assembly.
+- 1. See Illinois Blue Book 2009-2010, pp. 132-135. - 2.
+See House Rule 30(a) and Senate Rule 4-3(a), 96th General Assembly.